|Use your mouse

 field.
 She studied at the Cordon Bleu and held a degree as a food

 chemist from the Sorbonne in France.
-She opened a cooking school in
+She opened her own cooking school

 became an Officer of the Order of Canada.

 wife of Alexander Mackenzie, second Prime Minister of Canada.
-The
+She

 Toronto Globe newspaper described her as "the best-known woman